You really have to hand it to the Prophecy demons.

 Tom was absolutely not the boss of that wand.
 And unlike Gregorovitch or Grindelwald, who realized when they were beaten, or Albus — who Gellert may have warned about the matter when he turned it over — and settled for mere cooperation, Tom just stubbornly kept trying.
 I’m a bit surprised he even managed to set the Hat on fire.
 And even at that, Neville doesn’t seem to have been burnt.

-(And we’re told outright that the Hat is still in service 19 years later.)
+(And we’re told outright that even though nobody stopped what they were doing to put it out, the Hat is still in service 19 years later.)

 So how was that again?